Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

 This definition has some clear differences with our definition of corruption.
-First, \cref{df:mcd} uses the class conditional probabilities $\mathbf{P}, \t{\mathbf{P}}$ instead of the joint probability.
+First, \cref{df:mcd} uses the class conditional probabilities $P(\rv X = x \mid \rv Y = k)$ instead of the joint probability.
 In our language, this means expressing corruption via the experiment $E$.
-Secondly, their mixing matrix $\mathbf{\Pi}$ is defined as a \emph{row-stochastic matrix}, so it is practically a transposed Markov kernel defined on finite spaces.
+Secondly, their mixing probabilities defined a mixing matrix $\mathbf{\Pi} \coloneqq (\pi_{m,k})_{ m \in [M], k \in [K]}$ that is \emph{row-stochastic} instead of our column stochastic kernels.
 We can therefore translate the \gls*{mcd} into our notation as in the following:

-where now $ \t P $ and $P$ are joint probabilities, $\ka_M(\t{y},d{y}) = \mathbf{\Pi}_{\t{y},y} \in \mc{M}(Y, Y)$, and $Y \coloneqq [\max(K, M)]$ to get a square matrix.
-In particular, we underline that $\t{\pi}(d\t{y})$ is a marginal probability on the corrupted space, while ${\pi}(dy)$ is on the clean one.
-It is not specified by the authors of \citep{katz2019decontamination} how the corrupted marginal probability is obtained, nor whether it is the same one given in input as the clean one.
+where now $ \t P $ and $P$ are joint probabilities, $\ka_M(\t{y},d{y}) = \mathbf{\Pi}_{\t{y},y} \in \mc{M}(Y, Y)$, and $Y \coloneqq [\max(K, M)]$ to get a square matrix with added entries filled with zeros.
+In particular, we remark that $\t{\pi}(d\t{y})$ is a marginal probability on the corrupted space, while ${\pi}(dy)$ is on the clean one.
+It is not specified by \citet{katz2019decontamination} how the corrupted marginal probability is obtained, nor whether it is the same as the one provided as input, \ie, as clean distribution.
 Generally, we can always write the following relationship: